Mullion Range State Conservation Area

 Overview

-Visit Mullion Range State Conservation Area, near Bathurst and Orange, to enjoy birdwatching, bushwalking, scenic lookouts and picnicking in an area rich in gold mining history.
+Visit Mullion Range State Conservation Area, between Orange and Ophir, to enjoy swimming, fishing, scenic lookouts and picnicking in an area rich in gold mining history.

 Read more about Mullion Range State Conservation Area

-Mullion Range State Conservation Area combines striking mountain vistas with peaceful plateaus and dramatic volcanic systems.
-The landscape makes it a magical spot to tackle a bushwalk, relax over a picnic, gaze up at glorious waterfalls, or indulge in a spot of fishing and swimming in the crystal clear waters of Summer Hill creek.
+Mullion Range State Conservation Area is a magical spot to tackle a bushwalk, relax over a picnic, gaze up at glorious waterfalls, or indulge in a spot of fishing and swimming in the crystal clear waters of Summer Hill creek.

 The park is alive with interesting plant and animal life.
 Among the creatures you might encounter are lots of woodland birds, including colourful native parrots and owls, not to mention gliders, possums, and even platypus along the creek if you’re really lucky.